 We have close links with Grow Careers, and in 2021 engaged for the first time with Pershore’s Apprenticeship scheme to develop budding horticulturalists and encourage people into our rewarding industry.
 We also offer work experience to students from St. Philip Howard Catholic School, as part of their Enrichment Programme.
 This enables students to spend time in local businesses learning new skills and broadening their interests.

 Since 2014 Tristram Plants have offered Spring and Summer Placements, aimed at providing hands on, practical experience to those intending to develop a long-term career in commercial horticulture; ideal for current or recent students of production horticulture.
 Areas of learning range from hands-on practical work to insights into management activities.
 When placements are available they are advertised on our Vacancies page, but if not, we are still happy to discuss opportunities to fit in part time around horticultural studies.
 Over the years Tristram Plants has hosted horticulture students on placements, scholarships and Diplomas from colleges and institutes around the world, for example the UK, France, the Netherlands, the Czech Republic, Poland, Greece, Cyprus and Australia.
 These opportunities have arisen not only through our own placement scheme, but also through the EU Erasmus+ Programme, as part of Royal Botanic Gardens Kew Diploma in Horticulture, and through YoungHort.
 Please contact email@example.com if you have an opportunity you would like to discuss.

-Aside from our Placement opportunities, most of our new recruits come from the local community, including some who originally came from Poland and other European Union countries, all now having made West Sussex their home.
+Aside from the varied opportunities to enter into and develop within our industry described above, most of our new recruits come direct from the local community, including many who originally came from the EU and beyond, all now having made West Sussex their home.